Making a Soufflé is simple.

 My mom and I used to make our version of what we called “eggplant soufflé.”
 I remember making this so-called “souffle” multiple times, but it was just an eggplant puree.
 It was delicious, but the technique was wrong.
 The recipe was delicious, but for the sake of my new readers and this project, I wanted to make it a scrumptious bite, so I decided to reinvent the recipe and make it an actual soufflé.
 I love eggplants, especially roasted, it is, in fact, one of my favorite vegetables.

-Some people say that using a copper bowl it is best to beat the egg whites, but this is not necessary, I used a Stainless-Steel bowl and a whisk.
+There are theories about using a copper bowl when beating egg whites.
+To make this recipe I used a Stainless-Steel bowl and a whisk.

 - 1 Large Eggplant about 1.7 Lbs.